-As we start a fresh year, you may be making New Year resolutions in various areas of your business.
+As we start a fresh year, you may be making a New Year resolution for your business.
 Maybe you want to provide better customer service or make more profit.
-But really, what better area is there for a business to make New Year resolutions in than health and safety?
+But really, what better area is there for a business to make a New Year resolution in than health and safety?
 No-one wants an employee or customer to be hurt or injured on their premises.
 What’s more, the Health & Safety Executive reports that the annual cost of workplace self-reported injuries and ill health is around £15bn, so it’s definitely worth improving your health and safety procedures as part of your New Year plan.
 Here are just a few steps to consider.

 Reassess accident, injury and illness rates for the previous year

 How are you doing?
 Could you improve?
 Were there workplace injuries and illnesses that occurred this year that could have been prevented?
 Do you need to train staff better, run awareness caAdd Newmpaigns, or invest in new health and safety equipment for your workplace for the coming year?

 Risk assessments are not a ‘once and done’ activity, it is recommended that risk assessments and policies should be reviewed annually as a minimum.
 The start of a new year is a great time to update risk assessments, and see if there is anything more that you could be doing, in any area.
 This is particularly important if there have been any significant changes to a particular department or procedure, and also if your workforce has grown.